MasterEndless/HanLiu.github.io/_pages/about.md

 What's New
 ======
-- [September 2024] I will start a new position as Part Time Student Researcher in Meta this fall!
+- [September 2024] I will start a new position as Student Researcher in Meta this fall!
 - [May 2024] I will start a new position as Research Scientist Intern in Meta this summer!
 - [Oct 2023] One paper titled "Please Tell Me More: Privacy Impact of Explainability through the Lens of Membership Inference Attack" got accepted in [IEEE S&P 2024](https://sp2024.ieee-security.org/index.html)!
 - [May 2023] I will start a new position as Applied Scientist Intern in Amazon this summer!